shapedthought/vcli/README.md

 - VBR
 - VB365
-- VONE - Partial
+- VONE
-- VB for Azure - TBA
+- VB for Azure
-- VB for AWS -TBA
+- VB for AWS
-- VB for GCP -TBA
+- VB for GCP
-- VSPC - TBA

-It uses each of the products' API to provide a simple-to-use interface for basic day-to-day operations.
+It uses each of the products' API to provide a simple-to-use interface to get key information from Veeam systems.

-Additional functionality includes certain reports that usually require separate scripts.

 ## Why?